yxlin/ggdmc/README.md

 ## Further information
 One aim in designing _ggdmc_ is to read objects from DMC, so they share some similarities.
 They have however some differences.
-For example, the dimension in theta and phi arraies are npar x nchain x nmc.
-DMC uses nchain x npar x nmc.
-The dimension of the log_likelihoods and summed_log_prior matrices are nchain x nmc.
-DMC uses nmc x nchain.
-Remember to alter them, if you want to operate objects back-and-forth between them.
-Convenient codes, using aperm, for doing this will be added in the future version.
+For example, in the latest version of ggdmc, the dimension of theta and phi arrays are 'npar x nchain x nmc'.
+DMC uses 'nchain x npar x nmc'.
+The dimension of the 'log_likelihoods' and 'summed_log_prior' matrices are 'nchain x nmc'.
+DMC uses 'nmc x nchain'.
+Remember to transpose them, if you want to operate objects back-and-forth.
+Convenient functions, using 'aperm' and 't', for doing this will be added in the future version.

 Please see my [tutorials site, Cognitive Model](https://yxlin.github.io/), for more examples.